-Managers will complete a health and safety investigation as soon as possible for all incidents.
+Managers will complete a health and safety investigation as soon as possible and within 20 working days for all incidents.
 The investigation effort (time and cost) should be relative to the incident severity.
 Investigation findings and an action plan where necessary to help prevent reoccurrence will be recorded on the IRF.